jamessimo/RimMap/README.md

 ### (5.0.0)
 * You can now drag the map and use your mouse wheel to zoom (like the base game)
-* Updated all the old textures to use new Beta 0.19 items
+* Updated some of the old textures to use new Beta 0.19 items
 * Added smoothed walls
 * Added all deep resources names
-* Fixed "mineable X" (resources that are damaged
+* Fixed "mineable X" (resources that are damaged)
 * Changed wording around "upload" and "load"
 * **Technical**
-* Now takes into account resources in stuff and places them in resources (also optimized resource loading
+* Now takes into account resources in stuff and places them in resources (also optimized resource loading)
 * Partial Mod support (broke out texture load logic)
 * Modulized code better